 This term refers to buildings, systems, equipment, or land required for provision of a public service.
-For example, capital facilities for water may refer to a water treatment plant, transmission pipe, or pump station.
+For example, capital facilities for water may refer to a transmission pipe, or booster station, or pressure reducing valve.
 The term "infrastructure" is often used interchangeably with "capital facilities."

-Equivalent Demand Unit.
-This term is utilized so that all types of uses - apartments, hotels, offices, shopping plazas, etc. can be measured against the base standard of one EDU, which is one standard single-family home.
+This term is utilized so that all types of uses - apartments, retail, industrial, etc. can be measured against the base standard of one EDU, which is one standard single-family home.
 So if a shopping plaza is said to have 45 EDU's, it means that the plaza places the same demand on infrastructure as 45 single-family homes.

 This is the amount actually charged to the customer, and is equal to the Gross Impact Fee minus any applicable Offsets.
 However, if credits apply, the amount charged to the customer will be further reduced.

 This term refers to the impact fee amount before applicable Offsets are subtracted, which is generally NOT the same amount that the customer is actually charged.
 However, in the few cases where no Offset applies, the Gross Impact Fee will then be the same as the Net Impact Fee.

 An amount of money which is subtracted from the Gross Impact Fee to avoid double payment for the same capital facilities.
 In other words, if part of a new fire station is also being paid for by property taxes, a property tax offset will be estimated and subtracted from the Gross Impact Fee before the fee is charged to the customer.